grayresearch/CX/CHARTER.md

 ## Introduction / Problem Statement

-RISC-V reserves the custom-\* opcode space, enabling domain specific custom extensions, and its software.
-But RISC-V custom extensions are an unmanaged wild west, sans conventions, standards, or commonality.
+RISC-V reserves the custom-\* opcode space, enabling everyone to create new custom extensions and extension-aware software libraries.
+But RISC-V custom extensions are an unmanaged wild west, lacking uniformity, conventions, standards.
 This impairs extension reuse.
-Use of one extension in a system may preclude use of another, because the two extensions may have conflicting custom instructions, or may have incompable means of extension discovery, versioning, computation, state, error handling, etc.
-This leads to disjoint solution silos and fragmentation of the RISC-V ecosystem.
+Use of one extension in a system may preclude use of another, because the two extensions may have conflicting custom instructions, or may have incompable means of extension discovery, versioning, computation, state, error handling, etc. This leads to disjoint solution silos and fragmentation of the RISC-V ecosystem.

-To address this custom extensions' reuse problem / standards gap, the CX-ISA and CX-SW TGs will define interop standards enabling development and reuse of multiple *composable* custom extensions and their libraries, together in one system.
+To overcome this custom extensions' reuse problem / standards gap, the CX-ISA and CX-SW TGs will define interop standards enabling development and reuse of multiple *composable* custom extensions and their libraries, together in one system.